kevinhwang91/nvim-fFHighlight/README.md

         default = false
     },
     number_hint_threshold = {
-        description = [[If the count of repeat latest `f` or `F` to the char is equal or greater this value, use number to overlap char. minimal value is 2]], default = 3
+        description = [[If the count of repeating latest `f` or `F` to the char is equal or greater than this value, use number to overlap char. minimal value is 2]], default = 3
     },
     prompt_sign_define = {